CitySkip unless…

 What Cuernavaca actually is

 Cuernavaca is the capital of Morelos, an hour or so south of Mexico City, and for generations it was the weekend escape for chilangos who wanted warm air and a garden.
-That reputation — the “city of eternal spring” — is real about the weather and mostly stale about everything else.
-The climate still delivers: warm, dry, forgiving most of the year.
-But the city around it has sprawled, choked on traffic, and picked up genuine security problems that the postcard name papers over.
+That “city of eternal spring” reputation is real about the weather and mostly stale about everything else.
+The climate still delivers: warm, dry, forgiving most of the year, sitting around 1,500 meters where the heat never bites and the nights stay soft.
+But the city wrapped around it has sprawled up its hillsides, choked on traffic, and picked up genuine security problems that the postcard name papers over.

-So here is the honest version.
+So here is the honest version, and it is the verdict on the tin.
 This is not a place we send people to wander for three days.
-It coasts on a past that the modern city no longer earns.
-Skip it unless you have a specific reason to be here — a balneario (spring-fed swimming resort), one of the historic gardens, or simply because it is on the road to somewhere else in Morelos.
+It coasts on a past the modern city no longer earns.
+Come only if you have a specific reason: one of the historic gardens, a balneario (a spring-fed swimming resort), a wellness retreat behind high walls, or simply because Cuernavaca is on the road to somewhere better in Morelos.
+Treat it as a half-day and you will not feel cheated.
+Book it as a base and you will wonder what the fuss was.

 Getting oriented